 This is one of the big daddies of the journal world.
 It has been around for a long time and comes out bi-weekly.
 It has a strong surgery focus and is written for the medical community.
-I still do get great benefit from it because a key thing to preventing and recovering from a back injury is exercise.
-This journal often times has an article on exercise and on back injuries.
+I still get a great benefit from it because exercise is critical to preventing and recovering from a back injury.
+This journal often has an article on exercise and back injuries.

 Journal Name: Spine

 #5 – The Journal of Orthopaedic and Sports Physical Therapy